Map example specification

 - Map

-- Graphics context and host presentation surface.
+- Graphics context and host presentation surface, on the render loop thread.

 Handle ownership